mmeshref/batch-inference-poc/README.md

 - **Failed** – a terminal error occurred; the request will not be retried.
 - **DeadLettered** – reserved for future DLQ behaviour (not yet used in this POC).

 Postgres doubles as the durable queue.
-Workers select the oldest `Queued` row (ordered by `CreatedAt`) for their GPU pool using `FOR UPDATE SKIP LOCKED`, immediately flip it to `Running`, and commit the transaction so no other worker can double-claim it.
+Workers select queued requests for their GPU pool using `FOR UPDATE SKIP LOCKED`, ordered by **batch priority (highest first)**, then by `CreatedAt` (oldest first).
+This ensures high-priority batches are processed before lower-priority ones.
+Workers immediately flip the selected request to `Running` and commit the transaction so no other worker can double-claim it.
 This pattern provides safe multi-worker dequeue semantics without a separate message broker.

 ---